 Kes (1969) by Ken Loach

-Also known for being “the last british new wave movie ever made”, this Kean Loach’s debut is other extremely beautiful and touching coming of age story about a rebellious kid who wants nothing out of life except to play with a falcon that he becomes friends with.
-The way Ken Loach shoots this film, specially in color, gives an extremely raw realism to what we’re watching, feeling like the film is actually a documentary and we’re just following the story of this little boy.
-It also reminds me a little bit of Billy Elliot by showing of how his life’s porpouse ends being only the falcom and everybody seem to be against him.
+Also known for being “the last British new wave movie ever made”, this Kean Loach’s debut is another extremely beautiful and touching coming of age story about a rebellious kid who wants nothing out of life except to play with a falcon that he becomes friends with.
+The way Ken Loach shoots this film, especially in color, gives an extremely raw realism to what we’re watching, feeling like the film is actually a documentary and we’re just following the story of this little boy.
+It also reminds me a little bit of Billy Elliot by showing how his life’s purpose ends being only the falcon and everybody seems to be against him.

 Billy Liar (1963) by John Schlesinger